 - Will I find the same level of care after I leave?

 - How will I afford my own medical care going forward?

 Thankfully, many Shriners Hospitals offer transition planning for patients as they approach their 18th birthday and graduate from high school.
 They offer much information about where to find medical care in the area, independent living organizations, resources for college planning, etc. If your child is in high school, there is no time like the present to start planning.

 When I was 18, I attended the free session that Shriners offered before my last appointment with them as a patient.
 While the Minneapolis metro area offers a wide variety of medical care for people with orthopedic conditions, I had a more challenging time as I transitioned out of the Shriners system in finding a medical facility that had experience with someone with OI.

 Some tips for transitioning out of the Shriners system:

-Stay in touch with fellow patients and staff.
-Thanks to the internet and social networking this is easier than ever today and you’ll never know when those contacts will come in handy when you need it later down the road.
+- Stay in touch with fellow patients and staff.
+Thanks to the internet and social networking, this is easier than ever today, and you’ll never know when those contacts will come in handy when you need them later down the road.

 Recommendations for Future Patients